r-aghaei/RTLPanelSample/README.md

 # WindowsFormsSample
-A project containing some Windows Forms Sample
+This project contains some Windows Forms example.